lina-data/Analysing-startup-expansion-data-/README.md

 # Analysing-startup-expansion-data-
-a Python script for data EDA and a power Bii dashboard
+A Python script for data EDA and a power Bi dashboard

 # Prerequisites
 Ensure you have the following installed: